natyusha/ShokoRelay.bundle/README.md

 - Will use TheTVDB episode descriptions and titles if AniDB is missing that information

 ## Scripts
-Each script contains a description which has far more information about functionality and usage than the synopses below.
+Each script has detailed information about its functionality and usage in the collapsible "Additional Information" sections below.
 There are also several dependencies depending on the script:
 - [Python 3](https://www.python.org/downloads/) (all scripts)
 - [Python-PlexAPI](https://pypi.org/project/PlexAPI/) `pip install plexapi` (collection-posters.py, force-metadata.py, watched-sync.py)
 - [Requests](https://pypi.org/project/requests/) `pip install requests` (animethemes.py, collection-posters.py, watched-sync.py)